Troubleshooting Push source issues

 Resolution

-• If you’re pushing a single compressed or uncompressed item whose data size exceeds 5 megabytes, use a large file container to push the item, rather than directly providing its data or compressedBinaryData in the body of the call (see Using the compressedBinaryDataFileId Property).
+• If you’re pushing a single compressed or uncompressed item whose data size exceeds 5 megabytes, use a large file container to push the item, rather than directly providing its data or compressedBinaryData in the body of the call (see Use the compressedBinaryDataFileId property).

 • If you’re pushing a batch of items whose total size exceeds 256 megabytes, try pushing smaller batches.